shajiakhan/lab-docs/labs/openstack/internetworking-basics-host-routing.md

 1. Router name: `router-1`
 2. External Network: LEAVE BLANK
-3. Add an interface to this router on your `network-1-subnet`:
+3. Add interface to this router on your `network-1-subnet`:
    * IP Address: `192.168.1.1` (this will be the gateway for all instances launched in your network-1-subnet)
 4. Add a second interface to this router on your `network-2-subnet`:
    * IP Address: `192.168.2.1` (this will be the gateway for all instances launched in your network-2-subnet)